-Our reporting shines a light on the untold stories, unchecked institutions and hidden structures shaping the continent today.
+A cross-border team of reporters, editors and producers, Investigate Europe delivers in-depth investigative journalism from a changing Europe.
+Our reporting shines a light on the untold stories, unchecked institutions and hidden structures that shape the continent today.
 Together, we connect the dots on Europe.

-Our multilingual team investigates issues that resonate beyond national borders and from boardrooms in Brussels to the streets of Berlin and Budapest.
+Our multilingual team investigates issues that resonate beyond national borders and from the boardrooms in Brussels to the streets of Berlin and Budapest.
 We then publish our findings with national media partners and through our own channels.

 Investigate Europe